sccn/sccn.github.io/workshops/Twelfth_EEGLAB_Workshop.md

 Matlab and matrix introductory reading material
 -----------------------------------------------

-<font color=black>The EEGLAB graphic interface is built on top of the
-powerful Matlab scripting language.
+The EEGLAB graphic interface is built on top of the powerful Matlab scripting language.
 Enjoying the full capabilities of EEGLAB for building macro commands and performing custom and automated processing requires the ability to manipulate EEGLAB data structures in